Reposting this Roasted Rosemary Turnips, as I just added a video.

 When sliced thinly, the roast up quickly and I can see an egg plopped right on top.

-One day I make them hasselback style.
+One day I made them hasselback style.
 Funny, I’ve yet to do this to a potato.
-I promise to come back this recipe.

 I made them very prominent in this veal stew with turnips and white wine and now I doubt I can ever make a stew without turnips.
 This was one of my favorite stews and now I’m thinking I must go back to my famous lamb stew and add in turnips.